ghadd/QuarantineGO/README.md

 ### Lection #3 Q&A // 18.04.2020

-The Q&A session started on summing up the week and overall situationg among the students.
+The Q&A session started on summing up the week and overall situation among the students.

 1.
 > Q. "When is it ok to attend to be hired by IT companies?"